Pompeo says UN vote on race, policing in US is ‘hypocrisy’

 The United States, which had complained of being singled out in the initial text, withdrew from the council in 2018 and was not present on Friday.

-In his statement on Saturday, titled "On the Hypocrisy of UN Human Rights Council," Pompeo said discussion in the US about race following the death of Floyd "is a sign of our democracy’s strength and maturity".
+In his statement Saturday, titled “On the Hypocrisy of UN Human Rights Council,” Pompeo said discussion in the US about race following the death of Floyd “is a sign of our democracy´s strength and maturity.”

 “If the Council were serious about protecting human rights, there are plenty of legitimate needs for its attention, such as the systemic racial disparities in places like Cuba, China and Iran,” he said.